Condition

 Licorice has a taste of SWEET and a temperature of NEUTRAL.”

-Licorice (Glycyrrhiza glabra) has been used for thousands of years in traditional medicine.
+Licorice has been used for thousands of years in traditional medicine.
 Ancient Egyptians, Greeks, and Romans utilized it for its soothing properties in treating digestive issues, sore throats, and coughs.
 It was also believed to have detoxifying effects and was used in various tonics.

 Modern Clinical Uses